In Papeete, getting more organized….

 The Lift on the trailer was modified and the broken cylinders was fixed temporarily to splash two sailing vessels on Monday morning.
 My launch was smooth at a raising tide.
 Alfred pushed the trailer and Sarantium into the water and Tony removed webbing and I floated off the cradles.
 Tony then spun Sarantium around with his bare hands.
 I put the transmission in forward gear and motored out to anchor…

-And that’s how its done!Just my shark and my boat!
+Just my shark and my boat!

 Two days later, I am preparing to leave Apataki!
 I have been weather routing and timing it with slack tides both for here and for entering Fakarava.
 It will be tough to make the slack on a day sail as I a will be on an upwind sail for part of the route.
 Therefore, a night sail is the best in regards to timing the passes.
-Plan for now is that I leave on the 10 am slack from Apataki and sail the 68 Nmiles to Fakarava and enter first light into Fakarava the following morning.
+The plan for now is that I leave on the 10 am slack from Apataki and sail the 68 Nmiles to Fakarava and enter first light into Fakarava the following morning.
 All in all, it looks like a nice sail in 10-14 knots of East Wind.
 I am excited to to sail again!

 You never know what the day will bring!
 Yesterday, Sarantium was scheduled to go back in the water.
 Today, I am still on land and the trailer is getting fixed.
 The check valve is broken and a piece has been ordered from France.
 Having said that they are also trying to modify the parts that are broken, but I am not sure I like the idea of that…. but then I am not a mechanic so really I am clueless.